 Reality TV is all the rage these days.
 Survivor, Big Brother, The Amazing Race, The Apprentice – they all share the same premise: ordinary people confronted with extreme adversity.

 I have an idea for a great new reality show – one in which the task is so challenging as to be nearly impossible.
-Take a typical mom, dad, and daughter.
-Now, drop them in a shopping mall with $500 to buy the daughter a new wardrobe.
+Take a typical mom, dad, and child.
+Now, drop them in a shopping mall with $500 to buy the child a new wardrobe.
 The catch: everything they buy has to pass the modesty test.

 1. Embrace modesty

-Yes, the men have a responsibility to control themselves, but we women also have a responsibility not to add fuel to the fire.
+Yes, Chrisians have a responsibility to control their thoughts and attitudes towards one another, but they also have a responsibility not to add fuel to the fire.

-Keep in mind that these were boys who were actively fighting against temptation.
-Imagine the impact of improper dress on men who have serious lust problems, or who don’t even recognize it as a problem.
-I think that the proliferation of pornography and blatant sexual messages in our society today is linked to widespread immodest dress.
+If Christians have a hard time keeping their thoughts fixed on Jesus when tempted, imagine the impact of improper dress on people who have serious lust problems, or who don’t even recognize it as a problem.
+I think that the proliferation of pornography and blatant sexual messages in our society today encourages widespread immodest dress.
 What once would have been considered unacceptable and risqué is now, not just accepted, but commonplace.
-No wonder some men have great difficulty in this area!
-It is a battle for them to protect themselves from the onslaught of our sex-crazed society.
-Yes, the men have a responsibility to control themselves, but we women also have a responsibility not to add fuel to the fire.
+No wonder some people have great difficulty in this area!
+It is a battle for them to protect themselves from the onslaught of our sex-crazed society, and many of them are not being trained effectively to do so.
+Yes, Chrisians have a responsibility to control their thoughts and attitudes towards one another, but they also have a responsibility not to add fuel to the fire.

-The way in which a girl dresses will also impact the kind of guy she attracts, which will in turn impact their behaviors and attitudes toward sex.
+The way in which a person dresses will also impact the kind of person they attract, which will in turn impact their behaviors and attitudes toward sex.
 As one young lady shared, “I know that the kind of things that I wear draw a certain kind of guy.
 And ultimately the guy that I want to have as a husband is a guy that’s committed to purity.
-He doesn’t want to lust.
-If I’m dressing kind of seductively in what I’m wearing, I’m going to be attracting a guy that is okay with that, and it almost says that I’m impure, but that he’s okay with that; whereas, if I’m dressing modestly, it’s going to attract a guy that respects that and appreciates that.”
+If I’m dressing kind of seductively in what I’m wearing, I’m going to be attracting a guy that is okay with that; whereas, if I’m dressing modestly, it’s going to attract a guy that respects that and appreciates that.”
+The same principle holds for young men: their way of dressing and of behaving will attract a certain type of girl.

 Ultimately, the most important reason for embracing modesty is that God’s Word tells us to do so.
-If the Holy Spirit lives in us, our bodies are God’s temple, and revealing clothing is not honoring to Him.
-It is also not honoring to our spouse (or future spouse).
-Our bodies are meant for our spouse alone to enjoy, so a girl who displays her body publicly is actually defrauding her future mate.
+If the Holy Spirit lives in us, our bodies are God’s temple, and we want all we wear, do and say to honor him.
+We also want to honor our spouse (or future spouse).
+Our bodies are meant for our spouse alone to enjoy, so persons who display their body publicly or enticingly are actually defrauding their future mate.

 2. Define family modesty standards

 What is modesty?
-Modesty means different things to different people and, like other words, its meaning has undergone a metamorphosis over time.
+Modesty means different things to different people from different cultures and, like other words, its meaning has undergone a metamorphosis over time.
 The dictionary tells us that to be modest is to avoid impropriety or indecency, to be reserved in sexual matters, and to be unpretentious in appearance.
-Indecency is a strong word, meaning ‘highly unsuitable,’ but unfortunately our society has redefined this word as well.
-What was once considered unsuitable dress in public is now the norm.
-Perhaps it is better to focus on the idea of being unpretentious in appearance.
+Perhaps it is best to focus on the idea of being unpretentious in appearance.
 A modest person does not call attention to themselves by the way they dress.

 Kids are being made to grow up faster than ever before.

-In order to teach our daughters to value modesty in a world where modesty is seen as prudish, we must make the effort to establish clearly what we consider to be modest.
+In order to teach our children to value modesty in a world where modesty is seen as prudish, we must make the effort to establish clearly what we consider to be modest for both boys and girls.
 This is made more difficult because society’s standards of modesty have changed so much over time.
-When I was in high school, for example, exposing a bra strap would have been extremely embarrassing for a teen girl.
-Today it’s considered no big deal, and in fact many girls in elementary school purposely wear designer straps as a fashion statement.
+When I was in high school, for example, exposing a bra strap would have been extremely embarrassing for a teen girl, and showing one's underwear would have been mortifying for a boy.
+Today it’s considered no big deal.

-So how do we know what constitutes modest apparel and what doesn’t?
-Ultimately, it is up to you as parents to set the family standard.
-Discuss it with your spouse and come up with some guidelines that you can pass on to your daughters.
-Determine what you consider to be acceptable clothing choices.
-Talk about a specific age when it becomes acceptable to wear make-up, heels, etc. and be prepared to explain your decision-making process.
-I’d encourage you to give this some serious thought and refrain from changing the standard if you have more than one daughter.
-With an eleven year span between the eldest and youngest of our three daughters, this has been a test of our memories!
+So how do we determine what constitutes modest apparel and what doesn’t?
+Ultimately, it is up to you as a family to set the standard together.
+Discuss it with your spouse and come up with some guidelines that you can pass on to your children.
+Determine what you consider to be acceptable clothing choices and be prepared to explain your decision-making process, inviting your children to give their input freely before the standards are set.
+I’d encourage you to give this some serious thought and refrain from changing the standard if you have more than one child.
+With an eleven year span between the eldest and youngest of our three children, this has been a test of our memories!

 3. Get the kids on your side

-Once you’ve set your standards, the next key is to get your kids to buy in without a full-scale revolt!
-It’s easy to say, “I’m the parent and you will do what I tell you,” but while that approach may bring about outward conformity to the standard, it will not help your daughters to begin to value modesty in their own hearts.
+If your children do not understand how their clothing choices reflect on them and on their witness for God, they will not follow the standards the family has set.
+It’s easy to say, “I’m the parent and you will do what I tell you,” but while that approach may bring about outward conformity to the standard, it will not help your children to begin to value modesty in their own hearts.
 Instead, you want to help them to understand why modesty is such an important character issue and teach them to make good decisions on their own.

-We’ve found it very helpful to be able to give our daughters reasons as to the suitability or unsuitability of a piece of apparel.
-It’s good to be able to explain to them how a young man regards some of their fashion choices.
+We’ve found it very helpful to be able to give our children reasons as to the suitability or unsuitability of a piece of apparel.
+It’s good to be able to explain how what we wear can influence people's opinion of us.
 This explanation, of course, must be purposeful and age appropriate.
-Your daughter may honestly not realize that the item she’d love to wear may cause guys to look at her in a way she was not anticipating.
-She may respond by saying that this is the guy’s problem and that he should have more self-control.
-And, again, young men should demonstrate self-control, but God has designed males to be visually attracted to females.
-Your daughter needs to understand that this is very powerful, and she does not need to contribute to the problem.
+Your children may honestly not realize that the item they'd love to wear may cause some people to look at them in a way they were not anticipating.
+They may respond by saying that this is their problem and that they should have more self-control.
+And, again, this is true, but our children need to understand that we want to glorify God at all times, in all we wear and do, and some clothing hinders us from doing so.
+We are not responsible for other people’s reactions, but we can dress in a way that does not encourage such ungodly reactions.

 4. Offer a role model

 The teaching of modesty should begin as early as possible.
-Model a modest form of dress.
+Model a modest form of dress yourselves as parents.
 Provide bathrobes for family members and be aware of the way you dress both within and outside your home.
-Minimize the impact of the brand name mentality by beginning early in their lives to teach them the value of money, and that a brand name item is not necessarily a better item.
+Minimize the impact of the brand name mentality by avoiding such behavior yourself.
 Often we get our kids hooked on brand names by dressing our young children in these clothes, and it becomes hard to backtrack when the price tag inflates or the styles become racier.

-Be on the lookout for good role models that are older than your own daughter and allow these friends to influence them.
+Be on the lookout for good role models that are older than your own children and allow these friends to influence them.
 They can be a tremendous help to you.
 Also, watch for positive examples in the world of entertainment and introduce your kids to them.
-Encourage your daughter to cultivate a vibrant walk with Jesus Christ by being a character model before her and taking a genuine interest in her spiritual life.

 5. Counter the media onslaught

-We can diminish the influence of media by helping our daughters make wise choices concerning TV programs, videos, movies, music and reading material.
+We can diminish the influence of media by helping our children make wise choices concerning TV programs, videos, movies, music and reading material.
 It’s important to begin at an early age to instill values and guidelines for making discerning choices.
-Talk about these choices in entertainment and fashion selection with your tweens and teens before they ever become issues.
+Talk about these choices in entertainment and fashion selection with your children before they become tweens and teens.
+And mention the dangers posed by porn of all types, as children are being exposed to such things earlier and earlier in life.
+You want them to understand the importance of treating themselves and others with respect, and you want to help them to understand how porn devalues people.

 6. Value character over appearance

-It is important to tell your daughter how beautiful she is, so that she doesn’t have to go outside the family to hear this message.
-Even more vital than praising her appearance, though, is affirming her character.
+It is important to help your children value who they are as persons.
+Affirm their faith in God, their talents, their character, their service, their love for others, and not just their appearance.
 We need to counteract our culture’s influence by placing value on what God values – the inner heart and character of an individual.
 The Bible says, “Charm is deceptive, and beauty is fleeting; but a woman who fears the Lord is to be praised” (Proverbs 31:30).
-Compliment your daughter on her inner character frequently.
-Most importantly, pray for your daughter daily.
+Compliment your children on their inner character frequently.
+Most importantly, pray for your children daily.
 It’s a very different world than the one that we grew up in and the temptations are more overt and bold.
-Pray fervently that she will have a heart that seeks to know God.
+Pray fervently that they will have a heart that seeks to know God and see every person as of infinite worth to God, deserving of respect.

-Never underestimate the influence of a dad.
+Never underestimate the influence you both have on your children.
 My husband went on many shopping trips — even though this was not his favorite activity — in order to show his interest and have some input into the selection process.
-Dad’s approval is extremely significant in a daughter’s life, so fathers need to be careful in how they relate to their girls.
+Dad’s approval is extremely significant in a child’s life, so fathers need to be careful in how they relate to their children.
 Both words and tone matter greatly.
-Even though she may act like she resents your intrusion in her life at times, your daughter really does care about what you think of her.
-Dads, let your daughter know that you think she is beautiful and that she is unique in your eyes and God’s.
-Your girls carefully watch your reaction.
+Even though children may act like they resent your intrusion in their life at times, they really do care about what you think of them.
+Dads, let your children know that you are proud of them and that they are unique in your eyes and God’s.
+Your children carefully watch your reaction.
 Your opinion counts!
+And make sure you are keeping your thoughts on Jesus and are not allowing lust to begin growing in your own heart, as children will pick up on this more easily than you might think.

 “For wisdom will enter your heart, and knowledge will be pleasant to your soul.
 Discretion will protect you, and understanding will guard you.”
 Proverbs 2:10-11

-Preparing your daughter to follow God’s standards in this area of modesty is a gift that will last a lifetime.
-I like to think of modesty as a pattern that I am helping my daughters weave into their lives — a pattern that will become so much a part of their moral fiber that it will enable them to freely and fully enjoy being the women God has designed them to be.
+Preparing your children to follow God’s standards in this area of modesty is a gift that will last a lifetime.
+I like to think of modesty as a pattern that I am helping my children weave into their lives — a pattern that will become so much a part of their moral fiber that it will enable them to freely and fully enjoy being the people God has designed them to be.

 Need daily encouragement?
 You can receive our devotions straight to your inbox, every day for free!
 Sign up today!